-In today's era, "Personalized Medicine" term has gained momentum, as it uses information about a patient's gene, proteins, and environment to prevent, diagnose, and treat disease.
-The meticulous surgeons of 21st century in need of better outcome have gotten a major shift from the "One-Size-Fits-All" approach designed for the average patient, toward treatments tailored for the individual.
+In today's era, "Personalized Dentistry" term has gained momentum, as it specific to a patient's age, sex, facial architecture, contour, size ,shape etc. as all information belong to patient and thus it serve with the best outcome for treatment of any ailment.
+The meticulous surgeons from 21st century in need of better outcome have gotten a major shift from Stock designed for the average patient, toward customized design for individual fit.